-Answer: Yes, the sculpture of Ganesh can certainly be used for good feng shui!
-In fact, feng shui being the art of creating harmonious, healthy and prosperous environments, is open to using any symbols, images and ideas that work for the home owner.
+The sculpture of Ganesh can certainly be used for good feng shui!
+Feng shui being the art of creating harmonious, healthy, and prosperous environments, is open to using any symbols, images, and ideas that work for the homeowner.

-If you look at feng shui from the strict classical perspective, or from a scholarly point of view, then Ganesh is really not a classical, or typical feng shui cure at all.
-All classical feng shui cures are based on Chinese history and mythology, and Ganesh obviously belongs to the pantheon of Indian Gods.
-So, logically, vastu shastra will have more to say about the energy of Ganesh in your home.
+If you look at feng shui from the strict classical perspective or from a scholarly point of view, then Ganesh is really not a classical or typical feng shui cure at all.
+All classical feng shui cures are based on Chinese history and mythology, and Ganesh belongs to the pantheon of Indian gods.
+So logically, vastu shastra will have more to say about the energy of Ganesh in your home.

-However, good feng shui means good energy, and in its essence the energy cannot be bound to any cultural traditions or symbols.
+Good feng shui means good energy, and in its essence, the energy cannot be bound to any cultural traditions or symbols.
 If the energy of Ganesh speaks to your friend, meaning she feels connected to it in some way and receives a certain quality of energy from it — be it protection, blessings or good fortune — then chances are Ganesh is an excellent feng shui cure for her home.

-Let's look at the basic info about Ganesh, and, even more importantly, at your connection to this energy.
 Ganesh is sure the deity that is very easy to identify.
-While it may take a bit of research to know which Buddha you have in your home, as well as the meaning of specific Buddha mudras, it is much easier with Ganesh.
+While it may take a bit of research to know which Buddha you have in your home as well as the meaning of specific Buddha mudras, it is much easier with Ganesh.

-There are several versions as to why Ganesh has an elephant head, the most popular one being the story where he was beheaded, then his head replaced with an elephant head by his father, Lord Shiva.
+There are several versions as to why Ganesh has an elephant head, the most popular one being the story where he was beheaded and then his head replaced with an elephant head by his father, Lord Shiva.

 In time, the main energy that came to be associated with Ganesh is his ability to remove obstacles.
-And, who would not benefit from a god-like energy that is there to remove any possible obstacles for you?
-So Ganesh is often placed in areas that need an opening or clearing; he is also worshipped and brought offerings to when one is starting a business, for example, or embarks on a long andy difficult journey.
+Ganesh is often placed in areas that need an opening or clearing; he is also worshipped and brought offerings to when one is starting a business (for example) or embarks on a long and difficult journey.

-Even though there are certainly many subtle meanings attributed to Ganesh, especially by long time worshippers, the one I find interesting is his connection/association with the base chakra (Muladhara) from which the spiritual awakening energy (Kundalini) originates.
-True devotees are praying to Ganesh to remove the obstacles to their spiritual growth, so that they may achieve and know the Ultimate Truth.
+Even though there are certainly many subtle meanings attributed to Ganesh, especially by longtime worshippers, the one that is most interesting is his connection/association with the base chakra (Muladhara) from which the spiritual awakening energy (Kundalini) originates.
+True devotees are praying to Ganesh to remove the obstacles to their spiritual growth so that they may achieve and know the Ultimate Truth.

-Place Ganesh in any area of your bagua that needs some help, or just have the statue (or the image) on your altar.
+Place Ganesh in any area of your bagua that needs some help or just place the statue (or the image) on your altar.
 As with the feng shui placement of any deities, do not place Ganesh on the floor or in low energy areas, such as the bathroom, garage or laundry.